My rating: 2 of 5 stars

 Yet in its subtextual attitude toward American culture, Far Country presents the U.S. as yet another harpy whose clutches the soul of the critic is lucky to escape.
 Moretti organizes almost every chapter around an explicit or implicit comparison between American and European artists, and he always insinuates a preference for the European behind a superficial even-handedness:

-Whitman’s demotic epic is an empty celebration of manifest destiny as opposed to Baudelaire’s radical alienation from capitalist modernity; in “Big Two-Hearted River,” Hemingway simplifies Joyce’s and (honorary European) Stein’s great experimental prose to create a style he can use to hide from the traumas of the Great War; Arthur Miller adopts crowd-pleasing melodrama to evade his most stringent Brechtian insights into the impersonality of capitalist tragedy in Death of a Salesman; Vermeer and Rembrandt create a bourgeois world of subtle interiority, while Hopper and Warhol more crassly succumb to the progressive defeat of humanity by alienation and commodification.
+Whitman’s demotic epic is an empty celebration of manifest destiny as opposed to Baudelaire’s radical alienation from capitalist modernity; Hemingway simplifies Joyce’s and (honorary European) Stein’s great experimental prose to create a style he can use to hide from the traumas of the Great War; Arthur Miller adopts crowd-pleasing melodrama to evade his most stringent Brechtian insights into the impersonality of capitalist tragedy; Vermeer and Rembrandt create a bourgeois world of subtle interiority, while Hopper and Warhol more crassly succumb to the progressive defeat of humanity by alienation and commodification.
 Even in popular cinema, the paradigmatically American Western genre dazzles postwar European audiences themselves by legitimizing violence through a schematic portrayal of good vs. evil in a rudimentary society, as opposed to the endless complications of Euro-inflected noir plots and their erupting sexuality that frustrates the profit motive.

 This debunking technique is, as we have seen, the essence of Moretti’s criticism.
-Insofar as American art is more immediately appealing than European, precisely because, from Whitman’s parataxis to the Western’s panoramic landscape shots, it mightily oversimplifies both form and politics, then it is even more urgent to expose its imposture than it is to clarify European literature’s more refined techniques of capitalist legitimation.
+Insofar as American art is more immediately appealing than European, precisely because, from Whitman’s parataxis to the Western’s panoramic landscape shots, it simplifies both form and politics, then the critic has a more urgent need to expose its smooth imposture than to clarify European literature’s refined techniques of capitalist legitimation.
 Baudelaire’s Gothicized, decadent cityscape may not incite us to revolutionary fervor any more than will Whitman’s all-embracing catalogues of American enterprise, but at least we come away from Baudelaire with the sense that capitalism is frightening.

 What surely dazzles students more than anything is not simply that Moretti reads politics into literature but that he reads politics into minute features of literary and artistic form, such as Hemingway’s use of prepositions or Arthur Miller’s non-communicative dialogue.
 He does this because form is how art imposes ideology on reality, as he explains in his first chapter: